shujazaidi/my-research-website/_news/announcement_2.md

 related_posts: false
 ---

 Our paper on barrier crossing by partially active polymers is published in J. Chem.
-Phys. [ Zaidi, et al., JCP (2025)]
+Phys. [https://doi.org/10.1063/5.0291163]

 <!--